-Moreover, I am also very worried about the slope safety around Area 6f and its immediate vicinity.
-The CEDD's request for a Geotechnical Planning Review Report (GPRR) has been obviously ignored by HKR.

-Only now they have submitted a desk top and paper exercise using outdated information as a so called GPRR.
+Slope safety of both Area 6f and its immediate vicinity is paramount.
+HKR has ignored CEDD's request for a Geotechnical Planning Review Report (GPRR).
+Only now has a desk top and paper exercise using outdated information been submitted as a so called GPRR.
 And disturbingly it would appear from the GPRR that references to future slope stability work and subsequent site formation work for the access road to Area 6f that the CTL Category 1 (highest consequences-to-life) slope (10SW-B/C218) directly opposite the 3 Woods high rise residential buildings would have to be destroyed and rebuilt.
 And it is also revealed that two more CTL Category 1 slopes (10SW-B/C 194 above Coral and Crystal Courts and 10SW-B/C 205 adjacent to Coral Court) will be subject to significant changes.
 This MAJOR aspect of the proposed development has been deliberately not explained by HKR and its consultants in order not to alert and alarm the PD, Parkvale Village residents and the general public to an issue which should be at the centre of a valid "public consultation" exercise.
 This is a serious omission from the public consultation exercise.